Jump to accessibility statement Skip to content

 Exploring Sunderland and the north-east sustainably and on a budget is entirely feasible with the wide range of affordable transport options available.
 Whether you prefer the convenience of public transport, the freedom of cycling, or the scenic routes offered by ferries, this region is accessible to everyone, no matter your budget.

-We have more tips and advice on how you can save money, sustainable shopping and the cost of living in Sunderland.
+We have more tips and advice on how you can save money, how to be a sustainable student, and the cost of living in Sunderland.

 Published: 21 November 2024